NGLEmp/ps-dxgi-wrapper/README.md

 ## Windows 10

 If Windows 10 version 1803 or newer is detected, then no wrapper required.
+Wrapper will be automatically disabled (internally).

 Affected [Windows 10 editions](https://en.wikipedia.org/wiki/Windows_10_editions):